Azure-Samples/jenkins-terraform-azure-example/README.md

 - azure-container-instances
 - azure-container-registry
 - azure-key-vault
-description: Get Jenkins installed quickly in Azure Container Instances and document how to deploy a sample application to Azure using Jenkins, jenkins-cli, Terraform & Azure KeyVault.
+description: Get Jenkins installed quickly in Azure Container Instances and document how to deploy a sample application to Azure using Jenkins, jenkins-cli, Terraform and Azure KeyVault.
 urlFragment: jenkins-terraform-azure-example
 ---

 # Jenkins Terraform Azure Example

-The purpose of this README is to document how to get Jenkins up & running quickly in Azure Container Instances & document how to deploy a [sample application](https://github.com/Azure-Samples/eventgrid-viewer-blazor) to Azure using Jenkins, jenkins-cli, Terraform & Azure KeyVault.
+The purpose of this README is to document how to get Jenkins up and running quickly in Azure Container Instances and document how to deploy a [sample application](https://github.com/Azure-Samples/eventgrid-viewer-blazor) to Azure using Jenkins, jenkins-cli, Terraform and Azure KeyVault.

 ![overview](docs/images/overview.png)

 ## Caveat

-Please note that this tutorial should not be viewed as an indepth guide on how to properly configure & secure Jenkins.
-This guide attempts to get a Jenkins instance up & running quickly so those new to Jenkins can start to work with the software with very little configuration overhead.
+Please note that this tutorial should not be viewed as an indepth guide on how to properly configure and secure Jenkins.
+This guide attempts to get a Jenkins instance up and running quickly so those new to Jenkins can start to work with the software with very little configuration overhead.
 For a guide on how to secure Jenkins, see the [Securing Jenkins](https://www.jenkins.io/doc/book/system-administration/security/) entry in the official Jenkins User Handbook.

 ## Prerequisites